rheamanya/Predictive-Analysis-of-Retail-Sales-Forecasting-using-Machine-Learning-Techniques/README.md

 # Predictive Analysis of Retail Sales Forecasting using Machine Learning Techniques

-## Overview
+# Predictive Analysis of Retail Sales Forecasting using Machine Learning Techniques

-This project focuses on predicting retail sales using various **machine learning models**.
-Accurate sales forecasting helps retail businesses optimize inventory, reduce costs, and improve customer satisfaction.
+This project predicts retail sales using machine learning models to help businesses optimize inventory and improve planning.

-The dataset used in this project includes historical sales data from **Zaamila Development Pvt.
-Ltd.**, along with publicly available retail datasets for benchmarking.

 ---